davidde/notes/rsync.md

   type $env:USERPROFILE\.ssh\github_rsa.pub | ssh -p 8022 172.27.27.193 "cat >> .ssh/authorized_keys"
   ```
   Always double check you're actually copying the public key (`.pub`), and not the private key!
 * From this point on, password authentication could be disabled by editing the sshd config again in `../usr/etc/ssh/sshd_config` (on the Android device).
-Replace the line beginning with "PasswordAuthentication" with:
+Update the line beginning with "PasswordAuthentication" to:
   ```bash
   PasswordAuthentication no
   ```